 New Frontier Group, industry leader in Cost Containment and Assistance Solutions, announces the arrival of its newest management team member to its rapidly expanding company

-FOOTHILL RANCH, Calif. and FT.
-LAUDERDALE, Fla., July 17, 2019 /PRNewswire/ -- New Frontier Group, www.newfrontiergroup.com, Leaders in Global Medical Solutions, has expanded its worldwide management team.
+FOOTHILL RANCH, California and FT.
+LAUDERDALE, Florida, July 17, 2019 /PRNewswire/ -- New Frontier Group, www.newfrontiergroup.com, Leaders in Global Medical Solutions, has expanded its worldwide management team.

 New Frontier Group welcomes Ms. Paula Gamboa as Senior Director of Business Development, LATAM.
 Ms. Gamboa will be heading up our LATAM Business Development team in Miami, FL., Foothill Ranch, CA and the Midwest U.S. Ms. Gamboa currently resides in south Florida, giving her exceptional access to the Latin American market.